 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

 Senegal economic prospects are good.
-The growth rate of Gross Domestic Product (GDP) is on the rise and estimated to 5.1 in 2015 driven by the vigorous agricultural sector and the recovery of the vegetable oil and sugar industries, the dynamic cement industry, building and public works, energy, transport, telecommunications and financial services.
-Fishing and tourism are still important economic activities and the GDP is projected to be six percent in 2016 and 6.5 in 2017.
+The growth rate of Gross Domestic Product (GDP) is on the rise and estimated to 6.7 percent in 2016 driven by agriculture, industry and the revival of the service sector.
+Growth is expected to continue in 2017 and 2018 at a rate of 6.8 percent and 7 percent.
 The country’s average annual rate of inflation was low at 0.7 percent in 2013 and -1.1percent in 2014 and estimated at two percent in 2016.

-The Diamniadio project is an innovative multi-functional urban platform and an instrument for the government of Senegal to transform the economy from low economy status to emerging and sustainable economy.
+One of the special economic zones is Diamniadio, a multi-functional urban platform and a major project of the PSE.
+It is also an instrument for the government of Senegal to transform the economy from low economy status to emerging and sustainable economy.
 It is expected that Diamniadio will revolutionise Senegal’s urban economy and develop real urban culture.
 The project is also expected to regulate housing backlog a major crisis in Senegal.

-Since independence, housing has been a major concern for every Senegalese government because of scarcity of land and the rate of rural immigration to the cities, especially Dakar.
-As a result the government has initiated a series of programmes among which are ‘Operation Parcelles Assainies’, implemented in the seventies by OHLM (office des habitats à loyers moderes) and in 2015 by President Macky Sall initiative of expanding the capital to outside Dakar to boost infrastructure development, employment and providing equal opportunity for all Senegalese to be coming home owners.
-The President Wade’s initiatives, ‘”One family-One home.”
-In the 1970s the government supported communities’ initiatives for development and organised cooperatives with the help of development organizations.
-The result is that, Senegal was the first to implement a housing cooperative system project financed by the government of Senegal and to this day Senegal remains the pioneer in housing cooperative system in West Africa.
-The housing cooperatives are granted land by the government and the cooperatives pay the cost of lot servicing.
-Cost of home construction is financed by the (Banque de l’Habitat du senegal, BHS).
-The cooperatives also received technical assistance from BHS.
+Since independence, housing has been a major concern for every Senegalese government because of scarcity of land and the increasing rates of urban migration, especially Dakar.
+In 2015, President Macky Sall initiated capital expansion beyond Dakar to boost infrastructure development, employment and provide equal access to homeownership for all Senegalese.
+Senegal was the first among the West African Economic and Monetary Union (UEMOA) countries to implement a housing cooperative project.
+The project was financed by the government of Senegal and to this day Senegal remains a pioneer in housing cooperative systems in West Africa.
+Homeowners receive construction finance from the Banque de l’Habitat du Senegal (BHS), technical assistance and land grants; cooperatives pay the cost of lot servicing.
 The housing cooperatives of Senegal are contributing a great deal to the national economy and providing affordable homes for low income families.

 Access to Finance

 The Senegalese financial sector is flourishing and so is the housing development market.
-In spite of the market dynamism access to finance is still a challenge to majority of the population who have no bank accounts.
-According to the World Bank’s 2016, Doing Business Report for ease of getting credit, Senegal ranks 133th out of 189 countries.
+In spite of the market dynamism, access to finance is still a challenge to majority of the population who have no bank accounts.
+According to the World Bank’s 2016, Doing Business Report for ease of getting credit, Senegal ranks 139th out of 190 countries.
 There is one public registry and no private credit bureaus in Senegal.

-Another important project of PSE is the development of the new city, Diamniadio, about 30 kilometres south west of Dakar and 15 kilometres away from the future International Airport of Senegal (Blaise Diagne) under construction.
-The city of Diamniadio compared to Dakar, the capital city is well planned and equipped with social infrastructure; new conference centre, industrial park, the second university of Senegal, university campus under construction, commercial centres, schools, hospital and other recreational amenities.
-The government has allocated serviced plots of land and given other incentives to developers to promote small and medium enterprises and enhance housing supply in Senegal.
+Another important project of PSE is the development of a new city currently under construction.
+Diamniadio is about 30 kilometres south west of Dakar and 15 kilometres away from the future International Airport of Senegal (Blaise Diagne).
 It is expected that Diamniadio will revolutionise Senegal’s urban economy and develop real urban culture.
 The project is expected to deliver at least 40 000 houses and regulate housing backlog a major crisis in Senegal.
 The project targets diverse market, that is low, middle and upper class and the houses range from two to four bedrooms houses, duplexes and town apartments.
+Compared to Dakar, Diamniadio is well planned and equipped with social infrastructure; new conference centre, industrial park, the second university of Senegal, university campus under construction, commercial centres, schools, hospital and other recreational amenities.
+The government has allocated serviced plots of land and given other incentives to developers to promote small and medium enterprises and enhance housing supply in Senegal.

-Senegal ranks 148 in the World Bank’s 2016 Doing Business Report in dealing with construction permits, with 13 procedures required and an estimated 200 days to get a construction permit and slightly improved its ranks in ease of doing business 2016, 153rd out of 189 countries compared to 156th in 2015.
-The country has also improved on its property registration and procedure costs from 15.2 percent of the property value in 2015 to 10.2 percent in 2016.
+Senegal ranks 139 in the World Bank’s 2017 Doing Business Report in dealing with construction permits, and improved its ranks in Ease of Doing Business 2016, 147th out of 190 countries, up from 153rd in 2016.
+The country has also improved on its property registration and procedure costs, dropping from 15.2% of the property value in 2015 to 10.2% in 2016 and 2017.

-More than half a million of residents of Dakar are tenants and the rental market is said to favour the landlord.
+Over half a million Dakar residents are tenants, and the rental market is said to favour the landlord.
 In theory, rents on residential leases are fixed by law according to the market value of the premises.
 In practice, however, rents are decided solely by the landlord.
 Presently, access to financing available for producing rental housing on a large scale is improving and the market is promising, considering the efforts of the government in securing long-term financing for affordable homes to sustain the growth in the sector.